shishirgoel27/shopping/README.md

 # shopping
    Description :
-      Get discounted price when shopping at a store
+      Get discounted price at a shopping store

 # Running with Maven
   When running with Spring Boot, the arguments are separated by comma.